Moving Out for the First Time—Making a Budget

-Another thing you have to factor in is that it costs money to move out and these costs add up very quickly.
-You many need to pay for furnishing your new place, kitchen equipment, and other expenses.
+Another thing you have to factor in is that it costs money to move out, and these costs add up very quickly.
+You may need to pay for furnishing your new place, kitchen equipment and other expenses.

 Factor in saving up for the following things:

-- Furniture, Furnishings and Kitchen Equipment $1000 - $3500 - Get stuff second hand or look on sites such as eBay, craigslist or the local classified for cheap or sometimes free furniture see this great list for stuff you might need.
+- Furniture, Furnishings and Kitchen Equipment ($1000–3500): Get stuff secondhand or look on sites such as eBay, Craigslist or the local classified ads for cheap or sometimes free furniture.

-- Rental Bond - This is usually 4 weeks rent which will be refunded when you move out if you haven't damaged anything
+- Rental Bond/Deposit: This is usually four weeks' rent which will be refunded when you move out if you haven't damaged anything.

-- Any Set-up Costs $500 - Some utilities companies may charge a fee to connect you, same with internet.
+- Any Set-up Costs ($500): Some utility companies may charge a fee to connect you; the same goes for internet companies.

 Now you've got a number you can make a plan to save that money:

-- Set a realistic date that you want to move in by and divide the remaining amount by how many weeks or months away that is (e.g. If you want to move in in 6 months you'll need to save $3000 divided by 6 which is $500 a month or about $115 a week).
+- Set a realistic date that you want to move in by, and divide the remaining amount by how many weeks or months away that is (e.g., If you want to move in six months, you'll need to save $3000 divided by six which is $500 a month or about $115 a week).

 Sticking to the Budget

 So you've moved out and you're enjoying the independence.
 What do you do next?
-Try as hard as you can to stick to the budget and track you're spending.
+Try as hard as you can to stick to the budget and track your spending.
 You can do this in a spreadsheet as well.
-Write down how much you spend on groceries, how much your first utilities bill is and every other expense.
-Then after the first week and month look at how what you budgeted compares to what you spent.
+Write down how much you spend on groceries, how much your first utility bill is and every other expense.
+Then, after the first week and month, look at how what you budgeted compares to what you spent.
 Did you spend way too much on food, and was your electricity bill way more than you expected?
 Or did you come in under budget on water?

-If you spent more than you budgeted for ask yourself: Is the amount I set reasonable or should I raise it and how can I lower this next week and month?
-For example if your electricity bill is too high is there ways you can cut back on usage?
-Can you run the AC less, or unplug appliances when you're not using them.
+If you spent more than you budgeted for, ask yourself: Is the amount I set reasonable or should I raise it, and how can I lower this next week and month?
+For example, if your electricity bill is too high, are there ways you can cut back on usage?
+Can you run the AC less, or unplug appliances when you're not using them?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.